 Moisture content can be measured with a moisture meter, available at most hardware stores.

-Acclimation periods are the same for both solid and engineered hardwood, although acclimation time can differ between domestic hardwood species and exotic hardwood species.
+3. Acclimation periods for hardwood can range anywhere from one to seven days.
+Your product's documentation (which we post on every product's own page) will give you your specifics.
+Acclimation periods are often the same for both solid and engineered hardwood, although acclimation time can differ between domestic hardwood species and exotic hardwood species.

 Just like with hardwood, laminate needs time.
 First, decide when you want to install your new floor, and have your laminate brought to your home at least two days prior to that.